Use positive approach for your preschooler’s bad habits

-Well, don’t worry about it until age 5, says Chris McGinnis, a psychologist with Boys Town South Florida.
+Well, don’t worry about it until age 5, says Dr. Chris McGinnis, founding clinic director of Boys Town South Florida.

 Habits such as thumb-sucking seem like a rite of passage, though it’s perplexing for parents.

-In fact, Sierra Boyce of Jupiter says her soon-to-be 2-year-old son seems to pick up a bad habit just about every day.
+In fact, Sierra Boyce of Jupiter says her son seemed to pick up a bad habit just about every day.
 “When he was younger, he would bang his head on things.
 Once he started moving around, he loved to poke the dogs in their eyes,” she says.

 Luckily, most of these of quirks disappeared just about as fast as they came on, Boyce says.
 Except one: eating dirt.

-“Anyone who knows my son knows he loves to eat dirt,” she says.
-“My neighbors are no longer fazed by the sight of my boy with a ring of black mud around his lips, nor are his grandmothers, the mailman, the UPS guy, my friends.
-It used to worry me because it seemed strange . . . but he genuinely seems to enjoy it.”
+"My neighbors were no longer fazed by the sight of my boy with a ring of black mud around his lips, nor were his grandmothers, the mailman, the UPS guy, my friends.
+It used to worry me because it seemed strange . . . but he genuinely seemed to enjoy it.”

 Should she be worried?
-Probably not, says Kathryn Tancig, program director of Healthy Families Palm Beach.
+Probably not, says Kathryn Tancig, assistant manager of Healthy Families Palm Beach, a program of Families First of Palm Beach County.
 “Most of the time, these behaviors are just phases or habits — not serious medical problems —and the child typically outgrows them,” she says.

 McGinnis agrees: “It can be a powerful behavioral shaping tool.”

-These habits don’t necessarily signal something is wrong, he says.
-For example, if a child eats dirt regularly, he too recommends talking with the pediatrician, “especially if the child is a picky eater, as this can indicate the child may not be getting enough iron.”
+Most habits don’t necessarily signal something is wrong, McGinnis says.
+But, for example, if a child eats dirt regularly, he too recommends talking with the pediatrician, “especially if the child is a picky eater, as this can indicate the child may not be getting enough iron.”

-However, it’s time to act if your children start hurting themselves.
-“Head banging that causes harm in any way should be looked at by the pediatrician and, although rare, it could also be indicative of a neurodevelopmental disorder, which is important to catch as early as possible,” McGinnis says.
+It’s also time to act if your children start hurting themselves.
+“Head banging that causes harm in any way should be looked at by the pediatrician and, although rare, it could also be indicative of a neurodevelopmental disorder, which is important to catch as early as possible,” he says.
 “As for bed-wetting, almost half of all children still bed-wet occasionally at the age of 3, with 10 percent or so bed-wetting still at the age of 10.
 All bed-wetting resolves on its own over time, so the question is when is the family ready to address it?”

-Quality sleep is the key, McGinnis says.
+One secret trick to halting a bad habit?
+Quality sleep, McGinnis says.
 It boosts cooperation and overall functioning.
 “Once we help improve sleep and cooperation, then we move on to other concerns like picky eating, problems with the homework routine, anxiety, bad habits, bed-wetting and others,” he says.